espin086/api-part-of-speech/README.md

-# Welcome to your CDK Python project!
+# Welcome to the Part of Speech API!

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`api_part_of_speech_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.